General Parent Information

 the activity uniform.
 It generally consists of:

-- a scouting tee-shirt, polo shirt or other troop or camp shirt
+- a scouting tee-shirt or other troop or camp shirt

 - Scout pants or shorts